mykovasyl/phase-4-project-concert-goer/README.md

 Run 'rails db:seed' to seed data.

 If there are issues with the seed data and new data needs to be used, comment out the seed file and run 'rails db:reset' to drop and re-setup the DB.

-# Frontend set up: npm and local server

-## NPM install

-Run 'npm install --prefix client' to install the package for the front end.

-## Localhost Set-up

-The current version of this application is set up to be deployed.

-If you would like to run a localhost server, include the following changes to your cloned repo:

-1. In the `Gemfile`, replace `gem 'pg', '~> 1.1'` with `gem 'sqlite3', '~>
-1.4'`.
-2. In the `database.yml` file, change the line `adapter: postgresql` to `adapter: sqlite3`.

-Make sure to commit these changes to your cloned repo and run `bundle install` before launching the servers.

 # Starting the servers